 Dufu was born into a traditional family and had a Confucian education.
-He met and travelled with Li Bai, who he had a great respect for.
+He met and traveled with Li Bai, who he had great respect for.
 Although he was well-regarded, Dufu had no money or title.
 He held some positions in court but eventually became a gentleman farmer.
 His poetry celebrated the beauty of the natural world, although in his later years his tone took on more dark themes.

 雨晴 (yǔ qíng) Rain Clearing

 The sky’s water has fallen, and autumn clouds are thin,

 (cóng xī wàn lǐ fēng)

 The western wind has blown ten thousand miles.

 (jiǔ yǔ bù fáng nóng)